Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-DX “works best” on only one browser, device, or operating system.
+__Description__: DX “works best” on only one browser, device, or operating system.
 DX access must not be isolated to one browser, device, software, or operating system.
 There must be a diversity of technological means to access the DX and its information.

 __Cited standard__: [https://www.w3.org/WAI/WCAG21/Understanding/concurrent-input-mechanisms.html](https://www.w3.org/WAI/WCAG21/Understanding/concurrent-input-mechanisms.html)